- Tax Savings Await

-Below is the current list of U.S. states where e-bike rebates and tax credits are currently being offered.
-Keep in mind that these incentives play the state-by-state, or city-by-city game, so make sure to check out what’s cooking in your area.
+Below is the list of U.S. states where e-bike rebates and tax credits are currently offered.
+Keep in mind that these incentives play the state-by-state or city-by-city game, so make sure to check out what’s cooking in your area.

 If you don’t see your state or area listed above, dry those tears.
 All hope isn’t lost.